 - reading, writing, or mental activities

-How is Exercise Different for People with ME?
+How is Exercise and Exertion Different for People with ME?

-While exercise can be greatly beneficial for most conditions, many people with ME find that exertion can cause their symptoms to worsen.
+While physical activity can be greatly beneficial for most conditions, many people with ME find that exertion can cause their symptoms to worsen.
 Sometimes temporarily.
 Sometimes permanently.

 This is called “Post Exertional Malaise” or “Post-exertional Neuroimmune Exhaustion.”